 Being unemployed won't stop you from filing for bankruptcy.
-Like all Chapter 7 bankruptcy filers, you'll have to pass the means test in order to file for Chapter 7.
+Like all Chapter 7 bankruptcy filers, you'll have to pass the means test to file for Chapter 7.
 The lower your income, the easier it is to pass the means test, so being unemployed might make it easier for you to qualify for Chapter 7 bankruptcy.

 The means test determines whether you qualify for Chapter 7 bankruptcy based upon your income during the six months before you file bankruptcy.
-If you ‘re unemployed, there is a very good chance that you qualify for Chapter 7 bankruptcy based upon your reduced income.
+If you're unemployed, there is an excellent chance that you qualify for Chapter 7 bankruptcy based upon your reduced income.

 The means test looks at your average income over the six months before filing, and if your income is below the median (the average income for a family of the same size in your state), you will qualify to file under Chapter 7.
 If you've been receiving unemployment, your income is probably significantly less than it was when you were employed, and that increases your chances of qualifying for a Chapter 7 bankruptcy.